rachelgrau/episode-calendar/README.md

 - If on portrait mode: show something below calendar
   - Shows for selected day?
 - Fetch all shows once at beginning and store them in a dictionary based on date
-- Add day labels (Sun, Mon, Tues etc)
+- Fix day labels (Sun, Mon, Tues etc)
 - Fix text wrap: depends on cell width
-- Show all shows for given season
-- Commenting: EpisodeManager
+- Commenting